-Ask the following questions to help determine your Tribe's education and outreach capabilities:
+Ask the following questions to help determine your education and outreach capabilities:

-- What venues does your Tribe use for outreach activities (e.g., gatherings, feasts, festivals, celebrations, meetings) to communicate with Tribal members? - How does your Tribe communicate new Tribal policies, ordinances, or resolutions with Tribal members (e.g., word of mouth, meetings, email)?
+- What venues do you use for outreach activities (e.g., gatherings, feasts, festivals, celebrations, meetings) to communicate with tribal members? - How do you communicate new tribal policies, ordinances, or resolutions with tribal members (e.g., word of mouth, meetings, email)?
 Can those methods be used to communicate about mitigation? - What new or additional outreach efforts would need to be considered to get the most public participation and support for mitigation?